gitworktree/gitworktree.com/_posts/2021-01-21-minio-up-and-running.md

   depends_on:
    \- minio
 ```

-Also you should put the nginx.conf beside the docker compose file with the following config:
+Also, you should put the nginx.conf beside the docker compose file with the following config:

 ```
 user nginx;
 worker_processes auto;